spacetelescope/rad/docs/creating.rst

        ``wcsinfo``, ``cal_logs``, etc. Typically, this name will form the base name that the object you are describing will be called in Python.
 For example, ``aperture`` may correspond to an ``Aperture`` object in Python.
 This is not always the case, but it is a good rule of thumb.
-Form now on we will use ``<name>`` to refer to this base name.
+From now on we will use ``<name>`` to refer to this base name.

     #.
 Now we need to determine the version number of the schema.
 Typically, if